Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 ## Details of the data persistence mechanisms in use

 Each user, challenge and sponsor is stored as a JSON object to allow for easy parsing and sending of payloads.
 In order to allow persistence we used users.json, sponsors.json and challenges.json files to store respective data.
 This format allows the central server to send an entire user profile when recieving a request from the M5 or web device to pull a profile using the data API.
 Each user object contains a challenges_id array which contains all the ids of currently enrolled challenges.
 Challenge_id array parameter is used to refer to enrolled challenges from challenges.json in order to keep payload lengths below the MQTT maximum.
 Similarly, each sponsor object also contains a challenge_id array (foreign key that refers to challenges data).
-This structure would ideally be implemented in a SQL relational database to increase speed and maintanability.
+This structure would ideally be implemented in a SQL relational database to increase speed and maintanability, as mentioned in project evaluation.

 M5 device is stateless therefore does not store information locally apart from created variables such as the username, which is required to pull data from the database when the M5 first starts up.
 These are then pulled from the database via a pull user profile request type.
+Keeping the M5 stack stateless allowed for more modularity and reliability of the system, as even if the device breaks (which is a significant risk considering it is used for fitness and will be physically moved a lot) it can be replaced without loss of user data.
+If the device is stolen or lost, the user data is still stored on the central server and not the device, which means it can be removed and not leak information on the M5 stack.

 ## Details of web technologies in use